 There are National, Regional, and Global Ombuds.

-• Impartiality – the Ombuds is committed to treat everyone equally.
+• Impartiality – The Ombuds treats everyone equally.

 • Emotional, physical, sexual abuse